ovnanova/smoloneko/LEXICON.md

 - `S`: Speed of oneko's movement
 - `st`: Current state of oneko ("i", "a", or "c")
 - `af`: Frame counter for the alert state
-- `n`: Temporary variable for x-distance between oneko and cursor
+- `n`: Variable for x-distance between oneko and cursor
-- `c`: Temporary variable for y-distance between oneko and cursor
+- `c`: Variable for y-distance between oneko and cursor
 - `d`: Distance between oneko and cursor
-- `g`: Temporary variable for determining oneko's direction
+- `g`: Variable for determining oneko's direction
 - `l`: Function to handle idle animations
 - `u`: Main animation loop function